 DESCRIPTION

-Privilege Elevation and Delegation Management is a PEDM tool that can be used to give users the ability to install software they need for a period of time you select using the Administrator Session or the Run with Admin Privileges option for single file elevation.
-Rights granted can be revoked at any time and actions are logged for a full audit trail.
-This is the feature that allows an end-user to request admin privileges over his/her machine by sending a request to the HEIMDAL Dashboard Administrator who can deny or accept his/her request.
-The length of the session is limited and all his/her actions are logged into the HEIMDAL Dashboard.
+Privilege Elevation and Delegation Management is a PEDM tool that can be used to give users the ability to install software they need for a period of time you select, using the Administrator Session or the Run with Admin Privileges option for single file elevation.
+Rights granted can be revoked at any time, and actions are logged for a full audit trail.
+This is the feature that allows an end-user to request admin privileges over his/her machine by sending a request to the HEIMDAL Dashboard Administrator, who can deny or accept his/her request.
+The length of the session is limited, and all his/her actions are logged into the HEIMDAL Dashboard.

 HOW DOES PRIVILEGE ELEVATION AND DELEGATION ACCESS MANAGEMENT WORK?